diyscif/diyscif/scif-thesis.md

 Unit](images/scif_floorplan2.jpg){height=40%}

 Air ventillation is accomplished with a 200 x 200 mm duct system with four outlets.
-Ducts are treated with 18 GHz honeycomb filters on both the exhaust and supply side.
+Ducts are treated with 18 GHz honeycomb filters on both the intake and exhaust side.
 These filter panels, along with the cross-talk sound attenuation boxes, cause pressure losses that must be compensated by inline fans.
-Heating and cooling is achieved with a ductless mini split AC unit fed from the power line filter internally and a separate power connection externally.
+Heating and cooling is achieved with a ductless mini split AC system, whose inside unit is fed from the power line filter and outside unit is fed from a separate external power connection.
 Vapor barriers are installed on both sides of the drywall.

 An electromagnetic shielding monitoring system according to [section 6.4.6](#shielding-system-function-monitoring) is designed and manufactured to